 +&my_node);

-Now if we call the axiom_node_get_node_type
+Now if we call the axiom_node_get_node_type function on the

-pointer, it will return AXIOM_ELEMENT
++my_node pointer, it will return AXIOM_ELEMENT.

 Code Listing 1